 Feel free to adjust the CSS to your liking.
 This is how it looked on our demo website:

 We hope this article helped you learn how to add user role label next to comments in WordPress.
-You may also want to see our guide on how to lazy load gravatars in WordPress comments.
+You may also want to check out our guide on how to lazy load gravatars in WordPress comments and our expert picks of the best plugins to improve WordPress comments.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.